teamkaidee/kotlin-style-guide/README.md

 ## When Statements

 Unlike `switch` statements in Java, `when` statements do not fall through.
 Separate cases using commas if they should be handled the same way.
-Always include the else case.
+Always include the else case and new line with brackets.

 __BAD:__